Frequently Asked Questions

 How do I register?

-1. Click on the CLASSES tab on our website.
+1. Click on the REGISTER tab on our website.

 3. Once your registration and payment has been received, you will receive a confirmation email with more information about the class.